Data-driven upper bounds and event attribution for unprecedented heatwaves: Materials and Methods

+Finally, we account for the fact that nearby stations will experience the same heatwave events (i.e., accounting for weather dependence) using modern techniques from the spatial extremes literature \st{a deep learning variational autoencoder that incorporates a max-infinitely divisible copula} \citep{zhang2023flexible}. \newTxt{This approach accounts for spatial structure in the realized TXx values in a given year using a flexible copula model.
+The copula can account for spatially- and temporally-varying dependence in extreme events (e.g., heatwaves may have different spatial structures in the tropics versus the midlatitudes, and also the beginning versus the end of the record) while also allowing the dependence to vary as a function of how extreme the measurements are.
+The copula is the embedded within a variational autoencoder \citep[an unsupervised learning technique; see, e.g.][]{doersch2016tutorial} to enable scalability to the large, global data set that we set out to analyze in this paper. }

 Ultimately, we consider a set of statistical models for estimating upper bound thresholds, starting with the traditional approach with only a single covariate, here GHG forcing (denoted ``M1''), and sequentially increasing the complexity: adding additional physical covariates (denoted ``M2''), accounting for climatological dependence only (denoted ``M3''), and furthermore accounting for weather dependence (denoted ``M4''); see Supplemental Table S2.
-For each statistical model, all components will be integrated within a Bayesian framework for uncertainty quantification.
-Our expectation is that M4 will perform the best because it captures the most known structure in the data; however, the hierarchy of models allows us to explicitly assess the relative importance of each innovation.
-In addition to the out-of-sample evaluation described in the next section, we furthermore use the Watanabe–Akaike information criterion \citep[WAIC;][]{watanabe2010asymptotic,Gelman2013understanding} to assess the in-sample performance of each statistical model.
-WAIC scores for each model are shown in Supplemental Table S3.
+For each statistical model, all components will be integrated within a Bayesian framework for uncertainty quantification. \newTxt{For each of the statistical models we use proper but non-informative prior distributions for all statistical parameters.
+The one exception is the GEV shape parameter, for which we use the maximal data information (MDI) reference prior \citep{northrop2016posterior,Zhang2024} which is the optimal ``noninformative'' prior distribution.} Our expectation is that M4 will perform the best because it captures the most known structure in the data; however, the hierarchy of models allows us to explicitly assess the relative importance of each innovation. \newTxt{Note that we could have considered other combinations of methodologies, e.g., accounting for weather and climate dependence but only using the GHG covariate.
+However, the spatial aspects of M3 and M4 impose regularization on the covariate coefficients \citep[as with statistical learning methods; see, e.g.,][]{gareth2013introduction}, wherein the regression coefficients can be essentially zeroed out in a data-driven manner when they do not improve the fit of the statistical model.} \st{In addition to the out-of-sample evaluation described in the next section, we furthermore use the Watanabe–Akaike information criterion (WAIC; Watanabe and Opper, 2010; Gelman et al., 2013) to assess the in-sample performance of each statistical model.
+WAIC scores for each model are shown in Supplemental Table S3.} \newTxt{More details on all aspects of the statistical methods are provided in Section 2.2 of the Supporting Information.}